Neural Parameter Estimation with Incomplete Data: Application

-In this application, we consider data of Arctic sea-ice concentrations (proportion of sea ice in a grid cell) produced by the National Oceanic and Atmospheric Administration (NOAA) as part of their National Snow and Ice Data Center’s (NSIDC) Climate Data Record \citep[CRD;][]{arctic_sea_ice}.
-The data are derived from passive microwave remote sensing data provided by the Nimbus 7 satellite and the F8, F11, F13, and F17 satellites of the Defence Meteorological Satellite Program, projected onto 25km $\times$ 25km grid cells within a region of the Northern Hemisphere spanning longitudes 180°E to 180°W \citep{arctic_sea_ice}.
-Following \cite{Zhang_2020_spatio-temporal_Arctic_sea_ice} (and numerous other studies of sea-ice extents; see, e.g., \citeauthor{Parkinson_2014}, \citeyear{Parkinson_2014}), we apply a 15\% cut-off to classify a grid cell as ``Ice'' \mbox{(ice area $\geq$ 15\%)} or ``Not ice'' \mbox{(ice area $<$ 15\%)}.
-Arctic-sea-ice cover typically reaches its annual minimum in the month of September \citep{Parkinson_2014}, and we therefore base our analysis on the ice cover on the first day of September in each year.
-In September, sea ice does not appear below latitude 60$^\circ$N \citep{Zhang_2020_spatio-temporal_Arctic_sea_ice}, and we therefore only consider those grid cells with latitude at or above 60$^\circ$N. Our preprocessed data set comprises 45 spatial images (one image for each year between 1979 and 2023), with each image containing $199\times 219 = 43581$ grid cells, and we analyze each year separately.
+In this application, we consider spatial data of Arctic sea-ice proportion, that is, the proportion of sea ice in grid cells at given spatial locations (also commonly referred to as sea-ice concentration), produced by the National Oceanic and Atmospheric Administration (NOAA) as part of their National Snow and Ice Data Center’s (NSIDC) Climate Data Record \citep[CRD;][]{arctic_sea_ice}.
+The data are derived from passive microwave remote sensing retrievals from the Nimbus 7 satellite and the F8, F11, F13, and F17 satellites of the Defence Meteorological Satellite Program, projected onto 25km $\times$ 25km grid cells within a region of the Northern Hemisphere spanning longitudes 180°E to 180°W and latitudes at or above 60$^\circ$N \citep{Zhang_2020_spatio-temporal_Arctic_sea_ice, arctic_sea_ice}.
+Arctic-sea-ice cover typically reaches its annual minimum in September \citep{Parkinson_2014}, and we therefore base our analysis on the ice cover on the first day of September in each year.
+Our data set comprises 45 spatial images (one image for each year between 1979 and 2023), with each image containing $199\times 219 = 43581$ grid cells, and we analyze each year separately.

-Figure~\ref{fig:sea_ice:missing} shows that the data are incomplete, and that the missingness patterns are relatively complicated.
+Figure~\ref{fig:sea_ice:missing} shows that the data are incomplete and that the missingness patterns are relatively complicated.
 Here, missingness occurs for several reasons, including cloud cover and unpredictable issues with the remote-sensing instrument \citep{arctic_sea_ice}.
 The data are also subject to a more consistent form of missingness around the North Pole: this area, called the Arctic Pole Hole, changes in size over time as it is a function of both the remote-sensing instrument and the prevailing atmospheric conditions \citep{arctic_sea_ice}.

+Previous studies of Artic sea-ice \citep[e.g.,][]{Parkinson_2014, Zhang_2020_spatio-temporal_Arctic_sea_ice} often apply a fixed threshold (e.g., 15\%) to classify each grid cell as either ``ice'' or ``not ice''.
+This binarization simplifies modeling but it has important limitations: the threshold is arbitrary, it discards valuable information from the underlying data (which gives proportions of sea-ice cover), and it can bias estimates of sea-ice area (the total ice-covered region).
+Instead, we model the sea-ice proportions directly using a hidden Potts model (see \eqref{eqn:Potts}) with $Q=4$ states, spatial-dependence parameter $\beta > 0$, and the following observation distributions: